etcimon/botan-historical/README.md

 Botan Crypto Library
 ====================

 Botan is a D library for crypto and TLS intended for vibe.d development/native compilation.
-It is a fork of the C++ library [Botan](http://botan.randombit.net/), although the code is now in D. The commits are mirrored manually from C++ to D for any part that has not been rewritten.
+It is a translation of the C++ library [Botan](http://botan.randombit.net/), although the code is now in D and uses the [memutils](https://github.com/etcimon/memutils) library as a replacement for the C++ STL.
+The commits are mirrored manually from C++ to D for future version invrements.

 Current Version: 1.11.10 (git: 455bd2557cbb1343e59eefd97cb449f06a702c28)